karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-08-AI-Agent-to-monitor-candidates-for-cheating.md

 suspicious behavior or anomalies in real time.
 This option would involve collecting video and interaction data and using that to create a dataset.
 We would then need to label a dataset of normal and suspicious behaviors to train the AI model.
 Frameworks such as TensorFlow or PyTorch could be used to develop AI algorithms to develop our model which could then be trained using our labelled dataset.
 Alerts could be added to notify when suspicious behaviour is detected.
+An important eval would involve measuring the rate of false positives (e.g., legitimate candidates flagged for suspicious behavior) to ensure the system's accuracy and to refine the algorithms used for detection.

 **Pros**:
 Immediate feedback and alerts for certifiers.